The three golden rules of acceptance communication

 Regardless of whether a corporate structure is being reorganised, a high-profile construction project is to be realised or the digital transformation is accelerating the renewal of existing structures: Wherever new projects are planned and changes are imminent, the stakeholders involved must be taken on board.
 Dr Karin Schrott, an expert in citizen communication at Kaltwasser Kommunikation, knows how to do this.

-Legitimacy is not enough.
-Just because a managing director is formally authorised to order an internal restructuring, or because a construction project has been legally approved, the success of a project is by no means guaranteed.
-Even if decisions are legitimate and formally binding, change processes must at least be accepted by all those affected and all stakeholders if they are not to fail.
+Legitimacy isn’t enough.
+Just because a managing director is formally authorised to order an internal reorganisation, or because a construction project has been legally approved, that is by no means a guarantee of a project’s success.
+Even if decisions are legitimate and formally binding, change processes must at the very least be accepted by all those affected and all stakeholders if they are not to fail.
 It is even better if those involved actually agree with the change and support it.
 This applies to both internal company processes and high-profile projects.

 Acceptance requires participation

 Public engagement or change communication can significantly promote acceptance of change processes and new projects.
-It is successful when it enables genuine participation of the people and stakeholders affected by the process.
-If checklists of measures are merely ticked off mechanically and project communication is treated as a necessary chore, genuine participation cannot be achieved.
+It is successful when it enables genuine participation by the people and stakeholders affected in the process.
+If checklists of measures are merely ticked off mechanically and project communication is treated as a necessary formality, genuine participation cannot be achieved.
 Communication is not an end in itself.
 It is successful when people feel well-informed and involved, not when a project leader thinks they have communicated well.

 Thinking and feeling from a human perspective

-“When we develop a communication strategy, we therefore do not merely determine how affected stakeholders should be appropriately involved.
+“When we develop a communication strategy, we therefore don’t just determine how affected stakeholders should be appropriately involved.
 We also ask: What needs to be done to give people the feeling that they are genuinely involved?” explains Schrott.

 Three golden rules for effective communication

 Fundamental, but by no means trivial: people need to feel understood and taken seriously.
-This requires communication on equal terms – in the language of the people (keyword: dialect!), in a suitable setting and with a sincere attitude.
-Otherwise, a feeling of helplessness can quickly take hold, based on the perception that ‘the little man’ cannot stand up to ‘those at the top’.
+This requires communication on an equal footing – in the language of the people (keyword: dialect!), in a suitable setting and with a sincere attitude.
+Otherwise, a feeling of helplessness can quickly take hold, based on the perception that “the little man” cannot compete with “those at the top”.

 3. Allow participation!

 But be careful!
-Project sponsors must not make the mistake of giving stakeholders the illusion of having a say.
-Anyone who first seeks people’s opinions, consults them and identifies their wishes, but then fails to take these findings into account in the process, forfeits credibility.
-“Well-intentioned participation that is not transparently incorporated into the process comes back like a boomerang and undermines people’s trust in the project sponsor,” warns Dr Karin Schrott.
+Project sponsors must not make the mistake of giving stakeholders the false impression of having a say.
+Anyone who first seeks people’s opinions, consults them and identifies their wishes, but then fails to take these findings into account in the process, squanders credibility.
+“Well-intentioned participation that is not transparently incorporated into the process comes back like a boomerang and undermines people’s trust in the project developer,” warns Dr Karin Schrott.

 Your contact person